debarghaBhattacharjee/Information-Retrieval-System/README.md

 - Latent Semantic Indexing (LSI) Model

 ### The TF-IDF Model
-Here, we specifically represent the documents and the queries using the TF-IDF model, which is one of the most popular Vector Spce Models used for such tasks.
-I have discussed the process of creation of tf-idf vectors in the [SPAM-or-HAM] (https://github.com/debarghaBhattacharjee/SPAM-or-HAM) project.
+Here, we specifically represent the documents and the queries using the TF-IDF model, which is one of the most popular Vector Space Models used for such tasks.
+I have discussed the process of creation of tf-idf vectors in the [SPAM-or-HAM](https://github.com/debarghaBhattacharjee/SPAM-or-HAM) project.

 ### The LSI Model
 The Tf-IDF has certain limitations which leads to the *term-mismatch* problem.SOme of these limitations:
 - Ignoring the relationship between different words in vocabulary
 - Ignoring words having same orthographic forms but different meanings

-In order to overcome the problems associated with the different vector space models (such as the bag-of-words model and tf-idf model) and capture the word meanings and relatedness, we use the Latent Semantic Indexing (LSI) model ([Deerwester's et al., 1990] (http://lsa.colorado.edu/papers/JASIS.lsi.90.pdf)).
+In order to overcome the problems associated with the different vector space models (such as the bag-of-words model and tf-idf model) and capture the word meanings and relatedness, we use the Latent Semantic Indexing (LSI) model ([Deerwester's et al., 1990](http://lsa.colorado.edu/papers/JASIS.lsi.90.pdf)).

 LSI transforms the document and query vectors from one space (*i.e.*, the word space) to another (*i.e.*, the concept space).
 It helps us to identify patterns and relationships between the different terms (i.e., words in the documents) and topics.
 Based on those patterns, LSI produces a set of concepts related to the documents and terms and finally expresses the documents and the queries in the concept space.
 We use Singular Value Decomposition (SVD) to create the concept space, which generally has a lower dimension than the word space.